urre/system-backup-list/readme.md

 ### Notes

-I'm using the full paths to the binarys here.
+I'm using the full paths to the binaries here.
 You can also just use ``brew`` or ``npm``, but that might not work when you use it in Automator or Alfred.
 And, just change paths if using other.

 <img src="https://cloud.githubusercontent.com/assets/307676/14935295/45bf18a2-0ecc-11e6-9105-3a0857d14735.png" alt="Automator" height="100">